YKariyado/LG/Readme.md

-The program is made for Mac OS.
+This program is made for Mac OS.
 Clone or Download this repo :)